baetyl/baetyl-docs-en/docs/guides/Device-connect-to-hub-module.md

-# Device connect to Baetyl with Hub module
+# Device connect to Baetyl with Hub service

 **Statement**:

-- The device system used in this test is Ubuntu18.04
+- The device system used in this test is Ubuntu 18.04
-- It should be installed for Baetyl when you read this document, more details please refer to [How-to-quick-install-Baetyl](../install/Quick-Install.md)
 - MQTT.fx and MQTTBox are MQTT Clients in this test, which [MQTT.fx](../Resources.md) used for TCP and SSL connection test and [MQTTBox](../Resources.md) used for WS (Websocket) connection test.
-- The hub module image used is the official image published in the Baetyl Cloud Management Suite: `hub.baidubce.com/baetyl/baetyl-hub:latest`
+- The hub service image used is the official image published in the Baetyl Cloud Management Suite: `hub.baidubce.com/baetyl/baetyl-hub`
-- You can also compile the required Hub module image by using Baetyl source code.
+- You can also compile the required Hub service image by using Baetyl source code.
 Please see [How to build image from source code](../install/Build-from-Source.md)

 The complete configuration reference for [Hub Module Configuration](./Config-interpretation.md).